OllieJones/index-wp-mysql-for-speed/readme.txt

 * either the site (your user-visible pages) or the dashboard, or both.
 * all pageviews, or a random sample.
 (Random samples are useful on very busy sites to reduce monitoring overhead.)

-Once you have gathered monitoring information, you can view the queries, and sort them by how long they take.
+Once you have gathered monitoring information, you can view the captured queries, and sort them by how long they take.
 Or you can save the monitor information to a file and show it to somebody who knows about database operations.
 Or you can upload the monitor to the plugin's servers so the authors can look at it.

 It's a good idea to monitor for a five-minute interval at a time of day when your site is busy.
 Once you've completed a monitor, you can examine it to determine which database operations are slowing you down the most.